Walmart recalls aromatherapy spray that contained deadly bacteria - KTVZ

 The $4 aromatherapy room spray was sold at about 55 Walmart stores nationwide and online at walmart.com from February 2021 through October 2021.

-The bottle has “Better Homes and Gardens Aromatherapy” printed on the label on the front of the 5-ounce glass bottle.
+The recalled sprays come in the following scents: Lavender & Chamomile, Lemon and Mandarin, Lavender, Peppermint, Lime & Eucalyptus, Sandalwood and Vanilla, The bottles have “Better Homes and Gardens Aromatherapy” printed on the label on the front of the 5-ounce glass bottle.

+“We are deeply concerned that there may be a connection between this product and this rare bacteria.
+Our sympathies and concerns are with the four families that have been impacted,” Walmart said in a statement emailed to CNNBusiness.

+The retailer said it has taken steps to prevent any further sales of the sprays both in its stores and online.

 Consumers should stop using the recalled product immediately and are advised to not open the bottle or dispose of it themselves but to return it to Walmart in a clear zip-top double bag for a full refund.